google/angle/src/tests/perf_tests/README.md

 * `gpu_time`: Estimated GPU elapsed time per test iteration.
 We compute the estimate using GLES [timestamp queries](https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_disjoint_timer_query.txt) at the beginning and ending of each test loop.
-  * For trace tests, this metric is only enabled in `vsync` mode.
+  * For trace tests, this metric is enabled by the `--track-gpu-time` argument.